hashicorp/packer/website/source/docs/builders/vmware-iso.html.markdown

 * `GuestOS` - The VMware-valid guest OS type.
 * `DiskName` - The filename (without the suffix) of the main virtual disk.
 * `ISOPath` - The path to the ISO to use for the OS installation.
+* `Version` - The Hardware version VMWare will execute this vm under.
+Also known as the `virtualhw.version`.

 ## Building on a Remote vSphere Hypervisor